geeofree/geeofree/src/notes/computer-systems/2-BitsAndDataTypes.md

 In this representation, the sign bit represents $-2^{k-1}$.

-So for example to represent the decimal number $-2$ we first get its **1's Complement** which is $101$, then add $1$ which results in $110$:
+For example to represent the decimal number $-2$ we first get its **1's Complement** which is $101$, then add $1$ which results in $110$:

 $$